Skip to content

 • finding it difficult to live their usual lifestyle when they have a period.

-If, after giving yourself time to adjust, you’re still having difficulties with your periods you might want to find out about the possibility of using a hormonal contraceptive, for example a combined pill.
-These are designed to prevent pregnancy and either stop your periods altogether or make them easier to manage.
+If, after giving yourself time to adjust, you still have period problems, you might want to find out about using a hormonal contraceptive.
+For example, a combined oral contraceptive pill (the pill).
+These are designed to prevent pregnancy.
+They either stop your periods altogether or make them easier to manage.
 Many young women find this helpful.
-If you’re under age 16, your parents / guardians will need to be involved in discussions.

 • IUS, or intrauterine system (sometimes called ‘the hormonal coil’) – fitted inside your womb